ohyoxo/aisyah-ai/README.md

    ```

    ### Update wrangler.toml Files
-   Update each package's `wrangler.toml` with the corresponding KV namespace IDs:
+   Update each package's `wrangler.toml` with the corresponding KV namespace IDs from the previous step:

    ```toml
    # In packages/aisyah-ai-telegraph/wrangler.toml